There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Hawkeye (Jeremy Renner) made a brief appearance in Thor, but this movie provided the opportunity to learn more about him.
-Unfortunately, the filmmakers went with a brainwash storyline for him, and it ended up throwing that opportunity out the window.
-Hawkeye had some cool moments in this movie, do not get me wrong, and the filmmakers effectively setup the history between him and Black Widow (Scarlett Johansson).
+Unfortunately, the filmmakers went with a brainwashing storyline for him, and it ended up throwing that opportunity out the window.
+Hawkeye had some cool moments in this movie, do not get me wrong, and the filmmakers effectively set up the history between him and Black Widow (Scarlett Johansson).
 However, for most of the movie, this character was little more than a one-dimensional, brainwashed goon, and it left me somewhat disappointed.

 The filmmakers would have you believe Loki was a master strategist, but I could not help but think he spent a lot of time poking the bear that was the Avengers.
 Had he done a few things even a little differently, then he could have taken over Earth relatively easily.
-His invasion was dependent on allowing enough time to get his full army to reach earth, so why attack New York—one of the heaviest populated cities in one of the world’s super-powers?
-Why not start his invasion in a remote location on Earth, greatly reducing both military and the Avengers response time?
+His invasion was dependent on allowing enough time to get his full army to reach earth, so why attack New York—one of the heaviest populated cities in one of the world’s superpowers?
+Why not start his invasion in a remote location on Earth, greatly reducing both military and the Avengers' response time?
 Why do what he did to a top S.H.I.E.L.D. agent, further instigating the Avengers and providing the catalyst for them to unite?
 Loki was smart, do not get me wrong, but I could not help but think that he would have been victorious if he had made better decisions.

 Pro: The Avengers (+8pts)

 This movie definitely benefited from the standalone movies that came before it.
-Each of these characters were already established in the franchise, and it allowed the filmmakers of this movie to hit the ground running.
+Each of these characters was already established in the franchise, and it allowed the filmmakers of this movie to hit the ground running.
 It was simply awesome to see these characters coming together.
-It is something we take for granted now, after how many times it has happened and how many other franchises have tried to do it, but seeing these characters all on screen together was a truly epic experience when the movie came out.
+It is something we take for granted now, after how many times it has happened and how many other franchises have tried to do it, but seeing these characters all on the screen together was a truly epic experience when the movie came out.

-Each character had their own voice, their own moments to shine, and their own stories, and all were interwoven masterfully.
+Each character had their own voice, their own moments to shine, their own stories, and all were interwoven masterfully.
 Would I have liked to have seen more of some characters?
 Absolutely, but I thought the filmmakers handled all of the characters they got to play with well.
 Then there were the action sequences which were great.
 Hulk smashed, Cap threw his shield, Thor got plenty of use out of his hammer, and Iron Man was flying around, doing his thing.
 There were also Black Widow and Hawkeye doing their part.
 The filmmakers had a lot on their plate here, but I thought they juggled all of these characters well, and they were able to deliver plenty of awesome Avengers action.